 Epidemiology of Hypertension

 According to the National Health and Nutrition Examination Survey, approximately 65 million Americans are afflicted with hypertension.
 This number is broken down into varying percentages across different races living in the United States.
-Being an age-related disorder, there is an increased likelihood for people belonging to the older age group to develop hypertension.
-Moreover, complications related to this disorder, such as cerebrovascular accidents, heart failure and end stage renal disease is also on the rise.
+Being an age-related disorder, there is an increased likelihood of people belonging to the older age group to develop hypertension.
+Moreover, complications related to this disorder, such as cerebrovascular accidents, heart failure, and end-stage renal disease is also on the rise.

 Modifiable factors play a major role in the development of hypertension as well.
 Sedentary lifestyle, poor eating habits and use of vices such as tobacco smoking and excessive alcohol consumption have been implicated in most, if not all cases, of preventable cases of hypertension.

 Conditions that manifest with hypertension

 Hypertension may also be a result of an underlying pathophysiologic process going on in the body.
 An example of which is pheochromocytoma, a condition in which tumors are present in the adrenal medulla.
 Since this part of the adrenal glands is responsible in the production of adrenergic receptor stimulating hormones called catecholamines, alterations in the structure and function of this could result to changes in the peripheral resistance to blood flow and increase in the pumping activity of the heart, eventually leading to an increase in arteriolar pressure.